v1k45/v1k45.github.io/content/pages/about.md

 save_as: index.html
 slug: about

-I am a programmmer from Mumbai, India.
+I am a programmer from Mumbai, India.
 I am fairly good with python and know some amount of Javascript

-Mostly I do web development in Python/Django and ReactJs
+Mostly I do web development in Python/Django and VueJS

 I am available for hire as a freelance developer